siberex/Watchtower/README.md

-Crying Banksy is an image gallery engine written completely on Javascript with RingoJS (JS runtime based on Mozilla Rhino), Stick (JSGI middleware for RingoJS) and Mustache.js (logic-less template engine).
+Crying Banksy is an image gallery engine written completely on Javascript with RingoJS (JS runtime based on Mozilla Rhino), Stick (JSGI middleware for RingoJS) and mustache.js (logic-less template engine included in RingoJS).

 It is ready for Google AppEngine deployment.